James Arness in ‘Gunsmoke’.

 - On air: 1951-1962

 With most Westerns painting the picture of a dusty trail on horseback, "Sky King" flew in with a different perspective on the expansive frontier.
-Starting as a radio program in 1946, the show followed Arizona rancher and pilot Schuyler "Sky" King as he flew through the air with the greatest of ease—all while hunting down criminals and rescuing lost travelers around town.
+The show started as a radio program in 1946 and followed Arizona rancher and pilot Schuyler "Sky" King as he flew through the air with the greatest of ease—all while hunting down criminals and rescuing lost travelers around town.
 The plots often revolved around death-defying stunts and near-death situations that the ranchers had to escape.
 The radio show was on air until 1954, simulcasting along with the television series for the first few seasons.

 - IMDb user rating: 7.8